William Stacy: Cherry Valley massacre, and prisoner of war

 Cherry Valley massacre, the fate of Jane Wells, one of thirty non-combatants killed during the massacre.

 Stacy served as lieutenant colonel in Colonel Ichabod Alden's 7th Massachusetts Regiment during 1777 and 1778.
-The regiment was sent to Cherry Valley, New York, to protect the local population from Loyalists and American Indians.
+The regiment was sent to Cherry Valley, New York, to protect the local population from Loyalists and Native Americans.
 The Loyalists were organized as Butler's Rangers, a Loyalist military unit led by Colonel John Butler and his son, Captain Walter Butler.
 The Loyalists operated together with American Indians, including some who were under the leadership of Joseph Brant, a Mohawk leader also known as Thayendanegea.

 While serving with Colonel Alden at Cherry Valley during October 1778, William Stacy was transferred to the 4th Massachusetts Regiment, though remaining with Colonel Alden.
 During that time period, Lieutenant William McKendry, a quartermaster in Colonel Alden's regiment, kept a journal with firsthand accounts of the actions at Cherry Valley.
 One of his lighter notes concerning Colonel Stacy was a journal entry for October 6, 1778: "Col. Stacy and Capt.
 Ballard had a horse race.
 Col. Stacy won the bet."
 However, one month later, Cherry Valley suffered war.

-On November 11, 1778, a mixed force of Loyalists, British soldiers, Mohawk and Seneca under the command of Walter Butler descended on Cherry Valley.
+On November 11, 1778, a mixed force of Loyalists, British soldiers, Mohawk and Seneca people under the command of Walter Butler descended on Cherry Valley.
 Colonel Alden had been warned of their approach, but had dismissed the warnings.
 He and his command staff, including Stacy, were stationed in a house some 400 yd from the fort.
 McKendry described the attack in his journal: "Immediately came on 442 Indians from the Five Nations, 200 Tories under the command of one Col. Butler and Capt.
 Brant; attacked headquarters; killed Col. Alden; took Col. Stacy prisoner; attacked Fort Alden; after three hours retreated without success of taking the fort."
 McKendry identified the fatalities of the massacre as Colonel Alden, thirteen other soldiers, and thirty civilian inhabitants.